Network modelling of topological domains using Hi-C data: Methods

+We consider a hierarchical model with a set of maximally non-overlapping TADs at each level.
+In this section, we focus on describing the model for the base (outermost) level.
+The model and parameter estimation for the nested levels are identical and will be mentioned at the end of Section~\ref{subsec_est}.

 Let $M$ denote a $n\times n$ contact frequency matrix. $M$ is first thresholded at the $q$-th quantile to produce a binary adjacency matrix $A$.
 Thresholding has been a common practice in network modeling to handle weighted matrices, despite the information loss it incurs.
-In our case, directly modeling the weights with a common distribution across all samples and cell lines may not be a desirable approach since the Hi-C experiment is noisy and can result in the weights having different distributions from different runs.
+At canonical sequencing depth, the signal to noise ratio in Hi-C data is typically high and the resolution is relatively low.
+Thresholding can improve the signal to noise ratio.
 We examine the effect and sensitivity of the choice of $q$ in Section \ref{sec_results}.

-We consider a hierarchical model with a set of maximally non-overlapping TADs at each level.
-Starting from the base level containing the outermost TADs, let $X$ denote a $n\times n$ matrix such that: $X_{ij}=1$ if $Y_i=1,Y_j=1$ and $[i,j]$ is a TAD.
-Here $Y$ is the binary vector of CTCF peaks specific to one cell type.
-Suppose we know the number of TADs is upper bounded by $K$.
-We also have the parameter vector $\theta = (\beta, \alpha_{ab})$, where $(a,b)$ corresponds to $X_{ab}=1$, describing the probabilities of edges between nodes.
+As mentioned in the introduction, experimental evidence suggests TAD boundaries tend to coincide with CTCF binding.
+This motivates us to incorporate the presence of CTCF into our model.
+Let $Y\in \{0,1\}^n$ be a binary vector with ones at positions where CTCF binding occurs.
+We will treat $Y$ as an available covariate, which can be obtained from ChIP-seq data which is cell-type specific.

+Let $X$ denote a $n\times n$ binary matrix such that $X_{ab}=1$ if i) $Y_a=1,Y_b=1$ and ii) there is a TAD between position $a$ and $b$. $X_{ab}$ is always 0 when $Y_aY_b=0$.
+This enforces the model to generate TADs which always have CTCF peaks at their boundaries.
+Thus $X\in\{0,1\}^{n\times n}$ denotes a binary latent matrix which encodes the positions of all TADs.
+Also note that, it is possible to have $Y_aY_b=1$, but $X_{ab}=0$, i.e. there was no TAD formed between two CTCF binding sites.

+We denote by the parameter vector $\Theta = (\beta, \{\alpha_{ab}:X_{ab}=1\})$ the probabilities of edges between nodes.
 If $a \leq i < j \leq b$ for $X_{ab}=1$, then $P(A_{ij} = 1) = \alpha_{ab}$.
-Otherwise $P(A_{ij}=1) = \beta$, which is the background probability.
-For simplicity we have assumed the connectivity within each TAD and the background is uniform, although the TADs may contain nested sub-TADs thus heterogeneous and in general the contact frequency decreases as a function of the distance between two loci.
-For now one can think of the homogeneity assumption as approximating the actual distribution with a piecewise constant function, and we incorporate more details of the distribution including the original weights in the post-processing step.
+(Note that we allow for a different edge probability for each TAD.)
+Otherwise $P(A_{ij}=1) = \beta$, which is also referred to as the background probability.
+The diagonal of $A$ is set to 0.
+For simplicity we have assumed the connectivity within each TAD and the background is uniform, although the TADs may contain nested sub-TADs and can be heterogeneous.
+In general the contact frequency decreases as a function of the distance between two loci.
+For now one can think of the homogeneity assumption as approximating the actual distribution with a piecewise constant function, and we make use of the original weights in the post-processing step (Section~\ref{sec:post}).
+Finally, our model does not require the exact number of TADs, but only an upper bound on it.
+We will make this more concrete in Section~\ref{subsec_est}.